fleetdm/fleet/docs/Using Fleet/segment-hosts.md

 _Available in Fleet Premium_

 In Fleet, you can group hosts together in a "team" in Fleet.
+This way, you can apply queries, policies, scripts, and more that are tailored to the hosts' risk/compliance needs.

 A host can only belong to one team.

 You can give users access to only some teams.
-Learn more [here](./manage-access.md#team-user-permissions).

-You can manage teams by selecting **Settings** > **Teams** in the top navigation.
+You can manage teams by selecting your avatar in the top navigation and then **Settings > Teams**.

 ## Best practice